 Good advisers have you invested in products you easily understand.
 It should be so easy that you could do it yourself if you had the time, discipline, or confidence.
 Index ETFs, larger individual companies, gold bullion, farmland or timber funds, office or apartment building funds, you get the drift.

 Stay away from any funds that charge more than 1% in management fees.
 Hell, stay away from funds that charge more than 0.50% in management fees.
 It's unnecessary and no, they will not perform better because their managers are "smarter".
-Very, very, very few investment managers are able to sustainably outperform the index.
+Very, very, very few investment managers are able to consistently outperform the comparable index.

 Good advisers also limit your portfolio holdings to a reasonable number of investment products.
 For sure less than 20 holdings, probably less than 10.
 Warren Buffett's $150 billion investment portfolio owns less than 50 different stocks; the top 10 holdings account for 80% of his total portfolio.
 If the Oracle himself can invest $120 billion in just 10 holdings, a good adviser can definitely keep your six or seven-figure portfolio down to 10 holdings.

 Bad advisers push you into complicated products that you don't understand.
 This includes funds with other creative names like "disciplined", "balanced", "special", "concentrated", "strategic", and so on.
-Fancy words that translate to underperforming, overpaid, stock-picking, not-so-magical investment managers who are probably plain greedy to boot.
+Fancy words that translate to under-performing, overpaid, stock-picking, not-so-magical investment managers who are probably plain greedy to boot.

-Bad advisers also sell you on portfolios with an enormous number of holdings.
+Bad advisers also put you into portfolios with an enormous number of holdings.
 If the portfolio proposed suggests you invest in 50, 80, or even 100 different funds, stocks, and other products, run away.
 It's a tell-tale sign that your adviser is massaging products into computer software programs in order to present you with implied future performance based on past performance that fits your wants and needs just right.
 Or he is presenting complicated portfolios to appear more valuable and knowledgeable.

 Bad advisers tend to sell you into products which are very similar.
 I can almost guarantee the 'Opportunity Senior American Fund' will perform similar to the 'US Strategic Equity All-star Fund' over the long haul: very poorly.
 Don't get fooled into thinking two shitty products are actually different.
 Shit is shit.
 Period.